 3/4 cup dried fruit: dried cherries, dried cranberries, dried blueberries, dried currants

-2 Tablespoons cream, and 2 Tablespoon Turbinado sugar for sprinkling on top.
+2 Tablespoons milk, and 2 Tablespoon turbinado sugar for sprinkling on top.

 2 Tablespoons butter